mainwp/mainwp/readme.txt

 * Updated: MainWP native backups deactivated for new users
 * Updated: Tabs order on the MainWP Settings page
 * Updated: Form fields type on the MainWP Advanced Options page
-* Updated: Data return options moved to Manage Posts and Manage pages with ability to set separatelly
+* Updated: Data return options moved to Manage Posts and Manage pages with ability to set separately
 * Updated: Manage Users page layout
 * Updated: Search Users mechanism
 * Updated: Import Sites feature extracted to a separate page